 In 1964 this meant that McCarthy era investigations into the far left's anti-American activities should be opposed; but the same methods, enhanced through the use of modern technology and a captive mainstream media, now form the foundation for widespread progressive lawfare against ordinary people -demonstrating, whether applied to Walker supporters in Wisconsin, or merely to the shouting down of dissenting voices in political debate, that democrat abuse of investigative law does indeed constitute a serious threat to American freedoms.

-Further, it should be noted that democrats during the Nixon, Ford, Reagan, and both Bush administrations made extensive use of congressional committees and special prosecutors to hound their political enemies -even, as in the case of Scooter Libby, when everyone involved knew that the target wasn't guilty of anything.
+Further, it should be noted that democrats during the Nixon, Ford, Reagan, both Bush administrations, and the post 2018 Trump era made and continue toi make extensive use of congressional committees and special prosecutors to hound their political enemies -even, as in the cases of Scooter Libby and Trump's russian collusion, when everyone involved knew that the target wasn't guilty of anything.

 - The money amount of school and university scholarships ought to be decided primarily by need.

 To a progressive, targeting counts, funding limitations do not.
-The most important determinant for public funding today, affirmative action, is race, not need, based -and the vast majority of college and university application processes which have been made public recently suggest that need is now defined more by skin color and political correctness than poverty.
+The most important determinant for public funding today, affirmative action, is race, not need, based -and the vast majority of college and university application processes which have been made public recently suggest that need is now defined more by skin color and political correctness than either poverty or ability.

 - Qualified teachers, at least at the university level, are entitled to academic freedom: that is, the right to express their own beliefs and opinions, in or out of the classroom, without interference from administrators, trustees, parents or public bodies.